Iranian man's death in France shakes distressed diaspora - NewsBreak

 Iranian man's death in France shakes distressed diaspora

-PARIS — (AP) — When a 38-year-old man anguished over the protests in Iran took his own life in the French city of Lyon, fellow members of the Iranian diaspora felt his pain.
+When a 38-year-old man anguished over the protests in Iran took his own life in the French city of Lyon , fellow members of the Iranian diaspora felt his pain.

 Three months into the anti-government protests, Iranians abroad are going through a spectrum of emotions.
 Activists and counselors hope Mohammad Moradi’s desperate act this week inspires others to reach out for help and to raise awareness of what is happening in Iran.